No.

 -Our lecturer felt annoyed when we answered her indecisive.

-right now, therefore I cannot make any decision.
+-I have an indecisive state of mind right now, therefore I cannot make any decision.

 9